Frequently asked questions for the PSMD toolbox.

 Scanner software upgrades can be problematic.
 We have seen this especially with Philips scanners.
 Even minor software upgrades can have a strong effect on the MD histogram and therefore PSMD.
 We recommend to check for different software versions (even minor differences) in your data, especially if you have Philips data.
 A potential solution is to use mean skeletonized mean diffusivity (MSMD), which is available in version 1.5.

 Acute infarcts will affect the PSMD calculation.
-Version 1.5 of the PSMD tool allows to automatically exclude DWI hyperintense lesions (acute infarcts) based on their appearance on the raw diffusion images.
+Version 1.5 and newer of the PSMD tool allows to automatically exclude DWI hyperintense lesions (acute infarcts) based on their appearance on the raw diffusion images.
 Consequently, this option is only available when starting with raw data.
+In addition, you can supply your own lesion mask (exclude mask) or analyse only the non-affected hemisphere (there is a built-in option to analyze left/right separately).

 - dc not installed: On some Linux operating systems, the PSMD script might abort.
 Using the verbose option